 Students must attend one activity from each section.

-Field Trip –the required class field trip is likely to be Friday 14 May OR Saturday 15 May, please keep both dates free & check if this clashes with set tests for any courses.
+Field Trip –the required class field trip is likely to be Saturday 15 May, please keep date free & check if this clashes with set tests for any courses.

 New Zealand government and politics